fraggerfox/htop/netbsd/README.md

 ---

 * Memory being split into used/buffers/cache
+* Thread information and count may not be correct

 What needs to be tested
 ---

 * Basic features of htop(1) like kill / nice / sort / search works as expected
 * If the meter displays are working as expected
+* If the process states are displayed correctly

 TODO
 ---